coffee-cup/logic/README.md

 # logic

-A little parser and interpreter to parse logical expressions
+A little parser and interpreter to parse boolean expressions

 ```
 stack build